4 are out; 9 to go: Captivated world watches Thailand cave rescue

 That applause reverberated around the world, and social media have been awash in commentary on the heroic effort to save the kids.

-SpaceX CEO Elon Musk, who had offered to build a small submarine to aid the effort, tweeted: "Continue to be amazed by the bravery, resilience & tenacity of kids & diving team in Thailand.
+SpaceX CEO Elon Musk, who offered to build a small submarine to aid the effort, tweeted, "Continue to be amazed by the bravery, resilience & tenacity of kids & diving team in Thailand.
 Human character at its best."

 Narongsak thanked the team of 90 rescue workers, more than half of them from nations around the world.
 The boys were found Monday by a British diving pair who, when told by the boys that all were alive, reacted with a typically British "Brilliant!"

-Nagonsak had estimated that the precarious journey out could take 10-12 hours for each boy, and that extracting everyone could take days.
+Narongsak estimated that the precarious journey out could take 10-12 hours for each boy and that extracting everyone could take days.
 A SEAL involved in preparations for the rescue passed out and died Friday, a sobering reminder of the mission's dangers.

-Divers escorted the first boy from the cave at around 5:40 p.m. local time on Sunday, or 6:40 a.m.
-ET, less than eight hours after the rescue operation started.
+Most of the boys can't swim, and two divers escorted each boy through the cave.
+The first boy emerged at 5:40 p.m. local time Sunday, or 6:40 a.m.
+EDT, less than eight hours after the rescue operation started.
 The other three boys came out of the cave over the next two hours.

 "We were faster than we expected," the governor said.

-Those judged to be in the best condition were being extracted first, officials have said.
+Those judged to be in the best condition were extracted first.
 The kids were placed in ambulances and given medical assessments before being shuttled, some via helicopters, to Chiang Rai Prachanukroh hospital, more than 30 miles away.

 "We can have good dreams tonight," the Thai navy SEALs wrote in a post on Facebook.